Life Insurance for Parents in Ireland (2025 Guide)

 So I was terrified, lost, and couldn’t use the headlights.

-But what’s this got to do with life insurance for new parents I hear you ask?
+Yeah, good story Nick, but what’s this got to do with life insurance for new parents?

 And the way things were going, I wasn’t going to make it to the birth.

-Hannah (Mrs Lion) was still in labour, she had been induced three times but no sign of baba.
+17th September 2010 (time flies) Hannah (Mrs Lion) was still in labour; she had been induced three times, but there was no sign of the baby.

-“Nothing stirring” as the nurses put it, so the hospital advised me to head off home.
+“Nothing stirring”, the nurses said, so the hospital advised me to head home.

-Home was Tullamore, the hospital was Mullingar so I had booked into a hotel which was apparently a couple of minutes drive from the hospital.
+My home was in Tullamore, and the hospital was in Mullingar, so I booked into a hotel that was apparently a few minutes’ drive from the hospital.

 Off I went on the supposed 2-minute drive to the hotel.